tapjs/tsimp/README.md

 # tsimp 😈

-A TypeScript Import loader for Node.js
+A TypeScript IMPort loader for Node.js

 ## What It Is